Updated July 2023

 2. Get a college diploma in computer networking.

 A college computer networking course offers quick training on the specific skills you need to land an entry-level technician job.
 From there, you can work your way into more advanced roles.

-Networking diploma programs typically take 2 years or less and are much cheaper than degree programs.
+Networking diploma programs typically take two years or less and are much cheaper than degree programs.

 Neither option is inherently better.
 It just depends on your priorities and your budget.